ali-py3/whoispy/README.md

 # whopy tools

-This tool do whois from ip (like whois tool but with better managment ). you can give file contains ip or give a single ip to the tool
+This tool do Reverse Whois from ip (like whois tool but with better managment ). you can give file contains ip or give a single ip to the tool

 # Files